Continental Subdivisions

 Southern South America

-A region known for dramatic landscapes from Patagonia to the Atacama Desert, a cuisine centered around beef, seafood, and wine, predominantly Christian traditions, football, and landmarks like Torres del Paine and Machu Picchu.
+A region known for dramatic landscapes from Patagonia to the Atacama Desert, a cuisine centered around beef, seafood, and wine, mostly Christian traditions, football, and landmarks like Torres del Paine and Machu Picchu.

 Western South America